awsdocs/aws-dms-user-guide/doc_source/CHAP_LargeDBs.SBS.create-local-and-dms-task.md

 1. In the left panel that displays the schema from your source database, choose a schema to migrate\.
 Open the context \(right\-click\) menu for the schema, and then choose **Create Local & DMS Task**\.

-   You can't migrate individual tables using AWS DMS and Snowball Edge\.
+   You can't migrate individual tables using AWS DMS and AWS Snowball Edge\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/dms/latest/userguide/images/snowball-contextmenucreatelocal.png)

    The following screen appears\.